It is the immediacy of the data which the WET Sensor provides that is valuable to us, not just the excellent accuracy.

-The WET Sensor is supplied with calibrations for generid mineral, organic, sand and clay soils.
-Special substrate calibrations can be ordered as a set for a variety of horticultural substates which are factory installed at Delta-T Devices.
+The WET Sensor is supplied with calibrations for generic mineral, organic, sand and clay soils.
+Special substrate calibrations can be ordered as a set for a variety of horticultural substrates which are factory installed at Delta-T Devices.

 WET-GH-1 for coir (coco fibre), peat based potting mixes, greenhouse ‘mineral’ soils

-WET-ST-1 for Stonewoll artifical mineral wool substrate (vertical and hrizontal measurement)
+WET-ST-1 for Stonewool artificial mineral wool substrate (vertical and horizontal measurement)